oswaldderiemaecker/doc/_posts/2016-08-14-deploy-with-aws-part-1-codedeploy.markdown

 This application include the following files:

-* composer.json with our dependency (Zend Framework 2.x / Apigility / Phinx)
+* composer.json with our dependencies (Zend Framework 2.x / Apigility / Phinx)
-* build.xml with our phing tasks
+* build.xml with the phing targets
 * phinx.yml.dist with the Phinx Database migration configuration
-* appspec.yml with CodeDeploy configuration and hooks
+* appspec.yml with the CodeDeploy configuration and hooks
-* behat.yml for Behat configuration
+* behat.yml with the Behat configuration
-* tests/phpunit.xml for PHPUnit configuration
+* tests/phpunit.xml with the PHPUnit configuration

 **To Fork our Sample Application**